evangboucher/DynaDoc/api.md

 ```

-##smartBatchWrite()##
+##batchWrite()##

-SmartBatchWrite allows you to put and/or delete items from a table in batches.
+BatchWrite allows you to put and/or delete items from a table in batches.
 The function takes an array of Table names that are used to map arrays within the two other params to the tables.
 The 2nd parameter is an Object with keys of TableNames and values of arrays of objects containing the items you want to put into the table.
 The 3rd parameter is an object with keys of TableNames and values of an array of objects that contain the hash and range keys-value pairs to delete from the table.
 Both the 2nd and 3rd (Put and Delete Objects) are optional, but one must be provided or DynamoDB will throw a validation error.

 BatchWrite will not return more unless DynaDoc settings for ReturnValues is set.
 Example Response: